 The form of proxy that will be supplied to beneficial Shareholders by the Intermediaries will be similar to the Proxy provided to registered Shareholders by the Company.
 However, its purpose is limited to instructing the Intermediary on how to vote on behalf of the beneficial Shareholder.
 Most Intermediaries now delegate responsibility for obtaining instructions from clients to Broadridge Financial Solutions, Inc. in the United States and Broadridge Financial Solutions, Inc. Canada, in Canada (collectively, "Broadridge").
 Broadridge mails a VIF in lieu of a proxy provided by the Company.
 The VIF will name the same person(s) as the proxy to represent beneficial Shareholders at the Meeting.
 Beneficial Shareholders have the right to appoint a person (who need not be a beneficial Shareholder of the Company), other than the person(s) designated in the VIF, to represent them at the Meeting.
 To exercise this right, beneficial Shareholders should insert the name of the desired representative in the blank space provided in the VIF.
 The completed VIF must then be returned to Broadridge in the manner specified and in accordance with Broadridge's instructions.
 Broadridge then tabulates the results of all instructions received and provides appropriate instructions respecting the voting of Common Shares to be represented at the Meeting.
+If you receive a VIF from Broadridge, you cannot use it to vote Common Shares directly at the Meeting.
+The VIF must be completed and returned to

-If you receive a VIF from Broadridge in accordance with its instructions, well in advance of the Meeting in order to have the Common Shares voted.
+Broadridge in accordance with its instructions, well in advance of the Meeting in order to have the Common Shares voted.